Veterinarian Salary in United States

 Oregon$122,840

-Veterinarians Salaries by Place of Employment:
+Veterinarians Salaries by Place of Employment

 Veterinarian image

-Government vs Private Sector Salary Comparison:
+Government vs Private Sector Salary Comparison

-Where can you get paid more, working for a private company or for the government?
+Where can you get paid more, working for a private company or the government?
 Public sector employees in the United States earn 5% more than their private sector counterparts on average across all sectors.

-Benefits for Veterinarians:
+Benefits for Veterinarians

 • Continuing education credits